Nishkalkashyap/Quark-docs/guide/intro.md

 ## First Steps
 To get the most out of Quark, start by reviewing a few introductory topics:
 * [Setting up the environment](/guide/setup.md) : Learn how to install Quark and get up and running within minutes.
-* [User Interface](/guide/quark-ide.md): Get to know how to navigate through the user interface.
+* [Quark IDE](/guide/quark-ide.md): Get to know how to navigate through the Quark development environment.
 * [Showcase](/guide/showcase.md): View example projects made with Quark.